dgestep/big-code-bang/src/main/resources/root-server-config-folder-templates/readme.txt

 - Configure your Tomcat Server within Eclipse
     - Within the Server perspective, double-click the Tomcat server that was added in the prior steps to open the server properties.
-    - Ensure the HTTP/1.1 port is set to ${localhostPort} within the Ports section.
+    - Ensure the HTTP/1.1 port is set to ${localhostRawPort} within the Ports section.
     - Click the Open launch configuration link located within the General Information section to open the Edit Configuration window.
     - Click the Arguments tab.